-"(b) When a coroner is unable to determine the cause of death, he may summon any physician or surgeon, who shall make an external postmortem examination of the dead body and report his opinion of the cause of death to the coroner in writing.
+"(b)(c) When a coroner is unable to determine the cause of death, he or she may summon any physician or surgeon, or Alabama Department of Forensic Sciences medical examiner, who shall make an external postmortem examination of the dead body and report his or her opinion of the cause of death to the coroner in writing.

-"(c) If the surgeon or physician is unable to determine the cause of death from an external postmortem examination and the coroner has reasonable cause to believe that the deceased came to his or her death by unlawful means listed under subsection (d), the coroner may in such cases order any physician or surgeon to perform an autopsy or internal examination on the dead body, and report the findings of such autopsy to the coroner in writing.
+"(c)(d) If the surgeon or physician is unable to determine the cause of death from an external postmortem examination and the coroner has reasonable cause to believe that the deceased came to his or her death by unlawful means listed under subsection (e), the coroner may in such cases order any physician or surgeon, or Alabama Department of Forensic Sciences medical examiner, to perform an autopsy or internal examination on the dead body, and report the findings of such autopsy to the coroner in writing.